syncfusion-content/blazor-docs/blazor/daterangepicker/range-restriction.md

 ---
 layout: post
 title: Range Restriction in Blazor DateRangePicker Component | Syncfusion
-description: Learn about Range Restriction in Blazor DateRangePicker component of Syncfusion, and more details.
+description: Learn here all about Range Restriction in Syncfusion Blazor DateRangePicker component and more.
 platform: Blazor
 control: DateRangePicker
 documentation: ug
 ---

-# Range Restriction
+# Range Restriction in Blazor DateRangePicker Component

 Range selection in a DateRangePicker can be made-to-order with desired restrictions based on the application needs.